General quantum-classical dynamics as measurement based feedback: Connection with continuous hybrid dynamics

 \subsection{Non-diagonal form and generality}

-The measurement and feedback approach we have just described may seem very restrictive and ad-hoc to construct hybrid models.
-In fact, we can obtain all Markovian continuous quantum-classical models this way.
-Such models, as presented in \cite{layton2023healthier}, do look superficially more general, but this is simply a notation artifact.

-To get closer to the notation used in \cite{layton2023healthier}, we need to break the ``diagonality'' of our equations and expand the $\hc_k$ in a family of other operators $\hc_k = \Gamma_{\alpha k} L_\alpha$ where $\Gamma$ is a generic complex rectangular matrix and the $L_\alpha$ are generic operators.
-We use summation on repeated indices throughout.
+To get closer to the notation used in \cite{layton2023healthier}, we need to break the ``diagonality'' of our equations and expand the $\hc_k$ in a family of other operators $\hc_k = \Gamma_{\alpha k} \hL_\alpha$ where $\Gamma$ is a generic complex rectangular matrix and the $\hL_\alpha$ are generic operators.

 With this expansion, the SME for the density matrix can be rewritten as